monsoonmaelstrom/book2/book2.md

 “How do you figure?
 Unless I kill both of them, and probably Christine too, I don’t really see a solution.”

 “Give me a couple days.
-In the meantime, I doubt the the war college will have any idea that we’re back.
+In the meantime, I doubt that the war college will have any idea that we’re back.
 I don’t think Iverson will tell them.
 As far as they’re concerned we’ll still be somewhere in the mountains.
 When it comes time to tell them anything, we’ll tell them Lisette died in the pass.”

 “What about Amelia?”
 I ask.
 “She’ll have been back for a couple of weeks, and she knows Lisette didn’t die in the pass.”